Talpiot Tomb: Symbols

 A chevron and circle pattern is visible above the entrance of the tomb.

 Media coverage

 The BBC first aired a documentary on the Talpiot Tomb in 1996 as part of its Heart of the Matter news magazine.
-At that time, Amos Kloner, the first archaeologist to examine the site, said the claims of a connection to Jesus did not hold up archaeologically, adding "They just want to get money for it."
-Others were similarly skeptical.
+At that time, Amos Kloner, the first archaeologist to examine the site, said the claims of a connection to Jesus did not hold up archaeologically ("They just want to get money for it"), and others were similarly skeptical.